Alexis Okeowo Finds God In The Brave Acts Of Ordinary Africans

 In her new book, A Moonless, Starless Sky, the 2006 Princeton University grad writes instead about ordinary Africans who are standing up to extremism, people who are in their own ways resisting religious and cultural fundamentalism in acts of everyday bravery.

 NPR's Melissa Block spoke with Okeowo, a staff writer at The New Yorker.
-Here's their discussion, edited for clarity and length:
+Here's their discussion, edited for clarity and length.

 A Moonless, Starless Sky